 Even the beach itself – though heavily populated during the peak summer season – is isolated from the intrusive sounds of life on the mainland.
 The south side of the island is filled with historic homes and local lore, with tales from rice planting culture to the Legend of the Grey Man.

 The creek meets the ocean around the bend at the north end of the beach.
 The inlet here is a popular spot for windsurfing and beach combing, as a great tidal pool forms here during low tide.
 Views of Litchfield Beach can be seen in the distance, as seen in the photo below.

 Whatever you do at Pawleys Island, do it quietly – this beachside sanctuary is truly a retreat from the everyday.

-Parts of Pawleys Island are listed in the National Register, which says the following:
+Parts of Pawleys Island are listed in the National Register: